Social Work - MSW

 • Studies have supported the efficacy of the generalist and advanced generalist curriculum not only for rural practice, but for practice in other settings as well.

 Utah State University’s master of social work program is offered in both a full-time and part-time option.
-The two-year, full-time program is available to those attending the main USU campus in Logan.
-The three-year, part-time program is currently available at other locations throughout the state of Utah.
+The two-year, full-time program is available at the main USU campus in Logan.
+The three-year, part-time program is currently available through the statewide locations listed below down this page.

 REQUEST INFORMATION